 B) Margin of Safety in the business of the company:

-- Self Sustainable Growth Rate (SSGR) being higher that current sales growth
+- Self Sustainable Growth Rate (SSGR) being higher than current sales growth

-- Positive Free Cash Flow (FCF) post meeting entire capex
+- Positive Free Cash Flow (FCF) after meeting entire capex

 Let’s now deal with each of these three parameters of Margin of Safety one by one.

-EY provides an idea about the earning/returns that a stock would produce for every INR invested by the buyer in it.
+EY provides an idea about the earning/returns that the stock would produce for every INR invested by the buyer in it.

 Benjamin Graham advised comparing the EY with Treasury Yield (USA).
 Similar yield to compare in India is the ongoing yield on Government Securities (G-Sec).
 The higher the difference between EY and G-Sec/Treasury Yield, the safer is the stock investment.

 To illustrate, suppose an investor buys a stock of company ABC Ltd at ₹100.
 If EPS of ABC Ltd is ₹10 then its P/E ratio would be 10 (100/10) and its EY would be 1/10 or 10%.
 As current G-Sec yield is about 7.50-8.00%, ABC Ltd is a good investment as per Graham’s criteria.